rpiotrow/project-time-tracker/README.md

  * [read-side](read-side/README.md) - implementation of the query (read) side of the API
  * [write-side](write-side/README.md) - implementation of command (write) side of the API
  * [e2e-tests](e2e-tests/README.md) - end to end tests
+ * [k8s](k8s/README.md) - helm chart to deploy applications to Kubernetes cluster in docker (kind)

 ## Run

+You can run database in docker and separate applications locally (see below).
+There is also helm chart that can be used to deploy everything to local Kubernetes cluster (see [k8s](k8s/README.md)).

 ### Local database: